Intimate Strangers (2018 film)

 Intimate Strangers is a 2018 South Korean comedy-drama film directed by Lee Jae-kyoo and written by Bae Se-young, based on the 2016 Italian film Perfect Strangers.
 It features an ensemble cast that includes Yoo Hae-jin, Cho Jin-woong, Lee Seo-jin, Yum Jung-ah, Kim Ji-soo, Song Ha-yoon and Yoon Kyung-ho.
 The film was released in South Korea on 31 October 2018.

-It is a remake of the 2016 Paolo Genovese film Perfect Strangers (Italian: Perfetti sconosciuti), one of several remakes of this film.

 Plot summary

 Lifelong friends and married couple Seok-ho and Ye-jin, invite their close friends over for a housewarming dinner.
 They end up playing a game where they must share all new incoming messages and calls on their cell phones.
 Initially starting lightly, the game gets more and more uncomfortable as hidden truths start to surface, making them start to feel more like strangers.